 Charles Michael Ray

-He began working for SDPB Radio as a reporter in 1992 at the age of 19.
+Charles Michael Ray grew up in the Black Hills of South Dakota.
+He began working for South Dakota Public Radio as a reporter in 1992 at the age of 19.
 He worked his way through college at the South Dakota School of Mines and Technology and received a degree in Geology in 1997.
 He then worked as a freelance journalist in the Czech capital of Prague.
 After a year overseas he returned home to continue his work at SDPB-Radio and to get back to the Black Hills.

 Over the years his work has been recognized with numerous awards and fellowships.
 He's won two national Edward R. Murrow awards and a National Scripps Howard News Service award.
 In 2006 Ray was a finalist in the Livingston Awards for Young Journalists.
 In 2009 he was selected as a Logan Science Journalist Polar Fellow.
 He has won 25 regional Murrow Awards since 2004 and over 40 awards from the Associated Press since 1993.

 Ray and his wife Andrea live in Rapid City.
 He still enjoys spending time at the family home in the Black Hills.
 He's an avid kayaker and also enjoys ice hockey, mountain unicycling, backpacking, and several other outdoor activities.
 Follow Charles Michael Ray on Twitter here.